AP Environmental Science

 Advanced Placement (AP) Environmental Science (also known as APES, AP Enviro, AP Environmental, AP Environment, or AP EnviroSci) is a course and exam offered by the American College Board as part of the Advanced Placement Program to high school students interested in the environmental and natural sciences.
 AP Environmental Science was first offered in the 1997–1998 school year.

 Course

 This course is designed to provide students with scientific principles, concepts, and methodologies necessary to comprehend the relationships abundant within the natural world, to identify and analyze environmental problems, to evaluate relative risks associated with these identified problems, and to examine alternative solutions for resolving and/or preventing similar problems facing the global environment.
+Lessons are taught in classroom settings as well as in the field through outdoor classrooms, field trips, and volunteer activities.

-Topics covered in AP Environmental Science as of Fall 2019 include:
+Topics covered in AP Environmental Science, according to the College Board, as of Fall 2019 include:

 Topics covered in AP Environmental Science prior to Fall 2019 include:

+These topics cover a broad range of subject matter in order to prepare students for environmental science roles and interdisciplinary disciplines.

+Skills practiced in AP Environmental Science, according to the College Board

 Exam

 The AP Environmental Science exam is divided into a multiple choice and free response section.